voxeet/hackathon-quick-start/cuesheet2022/cuesheet2022.md

 Visit https://docs.dolby.io and follow one of the Getting Started guides.
 There are thought starters below with some ideas to help you get started.

-> If unsure wheere to start, we'd may we recommend [Diagnosing Media](https://docs.dolby.io/media-apis/docs/diagnose-api-guide) to get some insight into your media.
+> Unsure where to begin?
+Start with [Diagnosing Media](https://docs.dolby.io/media-apis/docs/diagnose-api-guide) to get some insights into your audio.

 ## 3. Tell us About It